ikluhsman/pyencrypt/README.md

 # pyencrypt
-Python encryption using the Fernet library.
-Script generates a key and encrypts / decrypts messages.
+Python script to generate keys and encrypt/decrypt messages with the Fernet library.

 usage:
 	Generate a private key file: